Best Softshell Jackets of 2024/25

 What we didn't like: weight, thickness, lacked stretch

-The North Face Apex Bionic is a popular softshell that made many best softshell jackets lists due to its affordable price.
-The North Face Apex Bionic is the most size-inclusive softshell jacket we considered, offering sizes from XS to 3XL.
+The North Face Apex Bionic 3 is a popular softshell that made many “Best Softshell Jackets” lists due to its affordable price.
+The North Face Apex Bionic 3 is the most size-inclusive softshell we considered, offering sizes from XS to 3XL.
 We like this North Face jacket because it is relatively affordable, and last year's model can often be found at prices that rival knockoffs found at Big Box stores like Costco.

 We tested the Apex Bionic because of its popularity among everyday customers.
-This softshell is one of the warmest we tested since it has a soft fleece backing on the inside.
-While it does have some stretch, during testing on high alpine hikes in Colorado, we found it too thick and cumbersome to be functional for high-output activities.
+This softshell is one of the warmest, with a soft fleece backing on the inside.
+While it does have some stretch, we found it too thick and cumbersome to be functional for high-output activities.

-If you want a warm softshell for wearing around town, this would work well, although it does lack style.
-If you want a technical and breathable softshell for outdoor pursuits, consider one of our award picks above.
+If you want a warm softshell for wearing around town, this would work well, although it does lack a little style.

 Columbia hikebound women's jacket in green with blue trim